 It started in 2007 with a crisis in the subprime mortgage sector (lending to people who may have difficulty in maintaining repayment schedules).
-One of the largest organizations Lehman Brothers declared themselves as bankrupt.
+One of the largest organizations Lehman Brothers declared itself bankrupt.

 The announcement resulted in the global financial system collapsing.